patrick013/Image-Classification-CNN-and-VGG/readme.md

 ## Big Challenge - Loss does not change

 The biggest challenge that I met was that there was not a sign that the loss tended to decrease at all after 10 epochs when I was using VGG network.
 I spent whole night to fix this problem and tried many suggestions online, such as check the dataset labels, reducing the networks and so on.
 However, it didn't work at all.
-I finnaly fixed this problem by using SGD optimizer instead of adam.
+One of the reason was that I forgot to convert y label to one hot array.